sen2vm/sen2vm-core/README.md

 #### 1.2.1 L1B Product
 > [!NOTE]
-> L1B products can be downloaded at [https://browser.dataspace.copernicus.eu/](https://browser.dataspace.copernicus.eu/). <mark>**Special access from L1B products might be required and asked directly on the plateform**</mark>
+> L1B products can be downloaded at [https://browser.dataspace.copernicus.eu/](https://browser.dataspace.copernicus.eu/).
+Please note that special access for L1B products might be required by submiting  a request via the FAQ section.

 > [!IMPORTANT]
 > The expected format is the SAFE format, i.e. a folder structured as illustrated in <mark>**TODO**</mark>